exwm/yt_clipper/readme.md

 - Audio is not compatible with dynamic speed.

 ### Dynamic Crop Chart Shortcuts

+See [Common Dynamic Chart Shortcuts](#common-dynamic-chart-shortcuts) for shortcuts shared between dynamic charts like adding and removing points.

 Dynamic crop allows for panning a crop in the default `pan-only` mode.
 In `pan-only` mode the crops of all crop chart points are maintained equal.